cimranm/seqscribe/README.md

 ### TODO

+- Add counter for each AA, can use CLI flag to output stats
+    - or reserve this functionality for diff program
+    - use case:
+    - ```
+       $ echo 'ACGACGACG' | seqscribe --amino | amino --iso
+       8.59
+       $ echo 'ACGACGACG' | seqscribe --amino | amino --count
+       A: 1
+       C: 2
+       E: 5
+       $
+       ```

 - Handle 'frameshifts' -- user can specify offset for codon reads (remainder is untranslated / deleted)
 - Handle whitespace in sequence
 - turn into executable